Finerenone: Pharmacology

 Finerenone has less relative affinity to other steroid hormone receptors than currently available aldosterone antagonists such as eplerenone and spironolactone, which should result in fewer adverse effects like gynaecomastia, impotence, and low libido.

-Finerenone blocks mineralocorticoid receptors, which makes it a potassium-sparing diuretic.

 This table compares inhibitory (blocking) concentrations (IC50, unit: nM) of three antimineralocorticoids.
 Mineralocorticoid receptor inhibition is responsible for the desired action of the drugs, whereas inhibition of the other receptors potentially leads to side effects.
 Lower values mean stronger inhibition.

-The above-listed drugs have insignificant affinity for the estrogen receptor.

-Finerenone acts as an antagonist to mineralocorticoid receptors harboring the S810L mutation, unlike other traditional MR inhibitors such as spironolactone and eplerenone that incidentally act as agonists.
+Finerenone acts as an antagonist to mineralocorticoid receptors harboring the S810L mutation, unlike other traditional inhibitors of mineralocorticoids such as spironolactone and eplerenone that incidentally act as agonists.

+A meta-analysis of data from seven randomized controlled trials (13,783 participants) found a benefit to using finerenone in people with diabetic kidney disease and overt proteinuria.

 Adverse effects

-Finerenone may cause electrolyte imbalances that must be resolved by a healthcare professional.
-In the case of potassium, patients taking Finerenone may experience a higher level of potassium in the blood.
-Symptoms that correlate to this clinical finding include nausea, weakness, chest pain and loss of movement.
-Another common electrolyte imbalance which may occur for patients on Finerenone is that patients may have low sodium, which can manifest as headaches, confusion, weakness and feeling off balance for patients.
+Finerenone may cause electrolyte imbalances.
+Symptoms that correlate with higher levels of potassium include nausea, weakness, chest pain, and loss of movement.
+People with lower levels of sodium may experience headaches, confusion, weakness, and feeling off balance.

 History

 The efficacy of finerenone to improve kidney and heart outcomes was evaluated in a randomized, multicenter, double-blind, placebo-controlled study in adults with chronic kidney disease associated with type 2 diabetes.
 In this study, 5,674 participants were randomly assigned to receive either finerenone or a placebo.

 The study compared the two groups for the number of participants whose disease progressed to a composite (or combined) endpoint that included at least a 40% reduction in kidney function, progression to kidney failure, or kidney death.
 Results showed that 504 of the 2,833 participants who received finerenone had at least one of the events in the composite endpoint compared to 600 of the 2,841 participants who received a placebo.

-The U.S. Food and Drug Administration (FDA) granted the application for finerenone priority review and fast track designations.
+The US Food and Drug Administration (FDA) granted the application for finerenone priority review and fast track designations.
 The FDA granted the approval of Kerendia to Bayer Healthcare.